Gelobt seist du, Herr Jesu Christ

 "Gelobt seist du, Herr Jesu Christ" (Praised be you, Lord Jesus Christ) is a Catholic hymn, addressing Jesus as the King.
 The five stanzas, composed in 1886, was written by the German Jesuit and hymnologist Guido Maria Dreves, and the melody was composed in 1928, three years after the introduction of the Feast of Christ the King, by the Austrian church musician Josef Venantius von Wöss.

 First publication

 Dreves published the text in a collection of self-composed hymns entitled Kränze ums Kirchenjahr (Paderborn 1886).
 There, between an Himmelfahrts and several Pentecost Lieder, it is combined with two other hymns under the heading Von des Herren Königtum [Of the Lord's Kingship].

 Content

-The five stanzas each consist of four lines with the rhyming sequence A-B A-B and describe Jesus Christ as the "King of all honours" and the "A and O of the worlds".
+The five stanzas each consist of four lines with the rhyme scheme AB AB and describe Jesus Christ as the "King of all honours" and the "A and O of the worlds".
 The song begins with the eponymous praise "Praised be you, Lord Jesus Christ" and ends with the petitions "Be near us" and "into your kingdom invite us".

 Unlike other Christ the King hymns, it does not emphasise Christ's victory over death, but rather his reign over time, space and life.
 In this context, the text is reminiscent of the Exultet from the liturgy of the Easter Vigil.